REAL: Resolving Knowledge Conflicts in Knowledge-Intensive Visual Question Answering via Reasoning-Pivot Alignment: Experiments

 \textbf{Effectiveness of the REAL Framework.} We evaluate LLaVA-1.5, InternVL3.5, and Qwen3-VL across three settings: Zero-shot, RPA-SFT (without RPGD) and Full Framework (incorporating RPGD).
 As shown in Table \ref{tab:real_valid_ablation}, while RPA-SFT already yields notable gains, our full framework achieves the most substantial improvements.
 Specifically, utilizing the best-performing Qwen3-VL-8B, our method surpasses the Zero-shot baseline by +23.1\% and +24.8\% on E-VQA and InfoSeek, respectively.
 Furthermore, incorporating RPGD contributes an additional +3.2\% and +5.4\% over the SFT-only setting, proving that direct decoding modification is significantly more effective than textual intervention alone.

+\textbf{Necessity of the Conflict Detection Signal.} To determine whether the performance gain stems from the contrastive decoding mechanism itself or the explicit Stage 1 detection signal, we isolate these contributions by evaluating three variants: RPGD driven by a uniform signal applied across all tokens, RPGD driven by a random signal with half the pivots replaced by irrelevant tokens, and our full framework using the accurate Stage 1 signal.
+As shown in Table~\ref{tab:signal_ablation}, applying a uniform contrastive signal yields negligible improvements, indicating that indiscriminate intervention inadvertently disrupts valid inference steps.
+Performance scales directly with signal precision, culminating in the highest gains under our accurate guidance.
+This confirms that the substantial improvements rely crucially on reliable conflict detection rather than the decoding paradigm alone.
+Therefore, precise localization and targeted mitigation must operate in tandem to effectively resolve knowledge conflicts.

-\textbf{Impact of RPGD Components.} We assess the necessity of \textbf{patch shuffle}, \textbf{adaptive gating}, and \textbf{Gram-Schmidt orthogonalization} via component-wise ablation.
-As shown in Table \ref{tab:rpgd_com_ablation}, removing any module degrades performance: omitting patch shuffle fails to construct a valid conflict reference, excluding adaptive gating causes indiscriminate suppression, and removing orthogonalization harms language fluency.
-These results confirm that the synergy of these three components is indispensable for precise conflict resolution.
+\textbf{Impact of RPGD Components.} We assess the necessity of \textbf{patch shuffle}, \textbf{adaptive gating}, and \textbf{Gram Schmidt orthogonalization} via component-wise ablation.
+As Table~\ref{tab:rpgd_com_ablation} demonstrates, removing any single module leads to a consistent decline in overall performance.
+Specifically, omitting patch shuffle prevents the construction of a valid conflict reference, while excluding adaptive gating or orthogonalization results in indiscriminate suppression and reduced reasoning stability.
+These results confirm that the synergy of all three components is indispensable for precise conflict resolution.

+\textbf{Rationale of Visual Perturbation.} To further elucidate why patch shuffling is the optimal strategy for constructing the conflict reference mentioned above, we analyze its underlying mechanics.
+Although conflicts manifest within text, reasoning in KI-VQA remains fundamentally anchored to visual evidence.
+Completely removing visual input via a blank image forces the model to rely entirely on unverified internal parameters, causing highly unstable logit margins.
+Similarly, Gaussian blur retains insufficient global information.
+By contrast, patch shuffling explicitly breaks fine spatial structures while preserving overall image semantics.
+This perfectly calibrates the conflict dominant pathway: it weakens immediate visual verification just enough to fully expose the textual contradiction, making it the most effective perturbation for resolving pure text conflicts.
+The experimental results presented in Table~\ref{tab:visual_perturbation} validate these dynamics and confirm the optimal performance of this design.

 \textbf{Comparison with Decoding Baselines.} Finally, we benchmark our RPGD against established decoding strategies to verify its superiority.
 We replace our geometric decoding module with: \textbf{Greedy Decoding}, \textbf{VCD} \cite{damonlpsg2023vcd}, and \textbf{CAD} \cite{shi2023trustingevidencehallucinatecontextaware}.
 As shown in Table \ref{tab:ablation_decoding}, while VCD and CAD outperform greedy decoding by penalizing biases, they rely on simple linear subtraction ($L_{final} = L_{std} - \lambda L_{neg}$).
 This linear approach often leads to excessive penalties or language degradation in complex conflict scenarios.
 In contrast, our RPGD significantly outperforms these methods on both E-VQA and InfoSeek.
 This confirms that the orthogonal projection mechanism provides a mathematically more robust way to disentangle conflict from reasoning compared to heuristic linear subtraction.